 If you’re able to maintain one card, consider discussing your financial situation with your credit card provider.
 Financial institutions especially banks would be willing to help you out with an arrangement that suits you.
 Make sure to let them know that you’re looking for a suitable repayment plan without adverse effect to your ability to use the credit card just in case of emergency situations or for rare occasions when you want to celebrate a little.

 Take Out An Extra Loan But Do It With Caution

 Although it isn’t recommended to use loan to pay for another loan, there will always be times when you really have to apply for the extra funding.
 Perhaps you are qualified to take out a personal loan to help you with an emergency situation or simply to have enough money until the next payday.
-Before proceeding though, make sure to take advantage of a free loan calculator available online to ensure that you can afford to make the monthly repayments.

 Don’t be confused with the discussion of Annual Percentage Rate (APR) especially with payday loans.
 You’ll have to reduce the calculations into monthly basis to see if you can really afford the additional financial obligations.
 Talk to an experienced loan professional to fully help you make an informed choice.

 Plan To Pay Your Credit Card First Every Payday